Catelyn Stark: Season 3

-The episode "Dark Wings, Dark Words" shows Robb and Catelyn receive seemingly definitive proof Bran and Rickon are dead.
-The timeframe, long after Jaime is released in the television series, is a major difference to the motivations that lead to Robb marrying his wife and Catelyn freeing Jaime.
-The third season also introduces Catelyn's other family members, Edmure (portrayed by Tobias Menzies) and the Blackfish (portrayed by Clive Russell), who previously appeared in the first two novels, but were absent from the show's first two seasons.
+The episode "Dark Wings, Dark Words" depicts Robb and Catelyn receiving seemingly definitive proof that Bran and Rickon are dead.
+The timeline, which occurs long after Jaime is released in the television series, is a major difference from the motivations that led Robb to marry his wife and Catelyn to free Jaime.
+The third season also introduces Catelyn's other family members, Edmure (portrayed by Tobias Menzies) and the Blackfish (portrayed by Clive Russell), who appeared in the first two novels but were missing from the show's first two seasons.

 A major difference includes Catelyn's feelings towards Jon Snow (portrayed by Kit Harington) prior to her death.
-In the third novel A Storm of Swords, Catelyn objects to her son King Robb's intention to legitimize Jon and name him heir.
-She raises a point that Robb trusting Jon is not enough, stating children or grandchildren may rise up against Robb's own children or grandchildren, and remarks the histories of the Blackfyre rebellion against the Targaryen crown.
+In the third novel, A Storm of Swords, Catelyn objects to her son King Robb's intention to legitimize Jon and name him heir.
+She raises the point that Robb trusting Jon is not enough, stating that children or grandchildren may rise against Robb's own children or grandchildren, and remarks on the history of the Blackfyre rebellion against the Targaryen crown.

-However, in the show, Catelyn blames her lack of maternal love for Jon on the reason for her family's tragedies and downfall.
-The television series reduces Catelyn's fears of Jon as pure jealousy for his mother, rather than the other more complex reasoning in the novels, an attempt to maintain future dynastic peace.
+However, in the show, Catelyn blames her lack of maternal love for Jon on her family's tragedies and downfall.
+The television series reduces Catelyn's fears of Jon to pure jealousy for his mother, rather than the more complex reasoning in the novels, which is an attempt to maintain future dynastic peace.

-During the television adaptation of the Red Wedding, Catelyn kills Walder (David Bradley)'s wife, Joyeuse Erenford (Kelly Long).
-This is a change from the novels where she kills Lord Walder Frey's dimwitted grandson Jinglebell that she mistakes for a son, on the offer of "a son for a son".
-After Robb dies in the television series, Catelyn goes catatonic, and the Freys seemingly had no intention to keep her alive, with one slashing her throat.
-Whereas in the novels, it is Catelyn's face-clawing and laughter which points towards her insanity that leads to whispers of suggesting a mercy killing before she is finally killed.
+During the television adaptation of the Red Wedding, Catelyn kills Joyeuse Erenford (Kelly Long), the wife of Walder (David Bradley).
+This is a change from the novels, in which she kills Walder Frey's dimwitted grandson Jinglebell, whom she mistakes for a son, in exchange for "a son for a son".
+After Robb dies in the television series, Catelyn becomes catatonic, and the Freys seemingly have no intention of keeping her alive, with one of them slashing her throat.
+In the novels, it is Catelyn's face-clawing and laughter that point towards her insanity, which leads to whispers suggesting a mercy killing before she is finally killed.